fredhutchio/git_github_intro/class3.md

 > If you are on a Mac and receive an error starting with `xcrun`,
 >follow [these instructions](http://www.fredhutch.io/software/#command-line-tools-mac-only-for-optional-third-week) to install command line tools.

+> If you chose to keep your email private when setting up your GitHub account,
+> the email address shown in the output from the command above
+> (and also attached to your commits)
+> will be your GitHub-assigned no-reply email address,
+> which ends in `@users.noreply.github.com`.

 This also introduces the basic syntax for Git:

 		git VERB